danielbolan/danielbolan.github.io/content/posts/red-waiss-blauw.md

 ## First, A Few Fun Flag Facts

 Luxembourg and the Netherlands have nearly identical flags, save for two differences: a slightly different proportion[^1] and a different blue for the bottom stripe.
-I recent started wondering, though, _how_ different are they?
+I recently started wondering, though, _how_ different are they?

 [^1]: Interestingly, the Luxembourgish flag has two officially accepted proportions -- 1:2 and 3:5 are both considered fine.
 I don't know of any other countries that do this, though I'm sure someone better versed in vexillology could come up with an example.